vmleon/oracle-atp-da/lab5/README.md

       return: unresolved
 ```

-**XXX** Explain every part of the Flows definition
+**XXX** Explain every part of the Flows definition.

-It should look like
+It should look like:

 ![Flows 3](../images/flows_3.png)

-Make sure all the syntaxis is correct on the flow by clicking `Validate` button
+Make sure all the syntaxis is correct on the flow by clicking `Validate` button.

 ![Flows 4](../images/flows_4.png)

-Click `Train` button to run the machine learning algorithm
+Click `Train` button to run the machine learning algorithm.

 ![Flows 5](../images/flows_5.png)

-Wait for the confirmation
+Wait for the confirmation.

 ![Flows 6](../images/flows_6.png)